 Did I mention how much we love mixing our sweets and savory?
 Yes?
 Well, it bears repeating: We absolutely do, and this dish here, this combination of spices, caramelized brown sugar, and rum, in soft, melt-in-your-mouth ripe plantains is the stuff of dreams for us.
 I guess I don’t have to mention this is not a dessert.

 Christmas in the Dominican Republic is not the same without this tamal-like delight.
 It has to be said that there is a whole cottage industry dedicated to making Pasteles en Hoja (and other party foods), so most people do not make them at home on account of how time-consuming they are to make.
 But if you don’t have a trusted doña to buy them from, roll up your sleeve and get going.
 The result is completely worth the trouble.

 Ok, so are ripe plantains ever served as dessert?
 I am glad you asked because there is this one dish… Mala Rabia is one in our list of bizarre Dominican food names: it means “bad rage”, so one would expect a strongly-flavored, perhaps fiercely spicy dish, but this isn’t.
 It’s actually a mild dessert that combines sweet potatoes, ripe plantains, and guava, served in a light syrup.
 And it’s totally worth trying.

 But it doesn’t end here.
-Of course, whether you prefer ripe plantains or green plantains, we have many more dishes where plantains feature as an important ingredient.
+Of course, whether you prefer ripe plantains or green plantains, we have many more plantain recipes where plantains feature as the main, or an important ingredient.
 Check them out.
 If you want to see how plantains are cooked in other Latin American countries, check these recipes too.